dnshi/Leetcode/scripts/README.md

-### Script
+# Comment & Readme Generator

-The `index.js` is Node.js script to generate comment into your target source file and row into your README.md
+The `index.js` is Node.js script to generate
+  - comment in your target source file
+  - table row in your README.md

+### Commands

 1) Install Node packages
 ```
 npm install
 ```

-2) Add url on the **FIRST** line in your target source file
+2) Add url to the **FIRST** line in your target source file
 ```js
 https://leetcode.com/problems/two-sum/description/